Carolyn Parrish: Mayor of Mississauga

 Parrish was sworn in as the seventh mayor of Mississauga on June 24, 2024.
-The ceremony took place at the Living Arts Centre at 7 p.m.
-EST. She appointed Ward 8 Erin Mills councillor Matt Mahoney as deputy mayor the same month.
+She was the third consecutive woman to serve the role.
+After becoming mayor, Parrish removed the city's chief administrative officer Shari Lichterman and replaced her with Geoff Wright using strong mayor powers.
+She appointed Ward 8 Erin Mills councillor Matt Mahoney as deputy mayor the same month.
+As mayor, Parrish pursued close relations with the Ford government to push for increased provincial funding to Mississauga.
 In November 2024, Parrish resigned from the Peel Police Services Board to protest the board's planned $136 million (approximately 21%) budget increase for the Peel Regional Police when residents' cost of living was an issue.
 Traditionally, the mayor of Mississauga has a seat on the board.

+Housing

+Mississauga previously was accused by the provincial government of having the lowest rate of housing starts, and Parrish after taking office pushed for increasing the number of new buildings approved.
+She created the Mayor’s Housing Task Force, made up of developers, which developed a report of recommendations for the city to increase housing supply.
+The report focused around reforming zoning laws and development taxes, as well as funding affordable housing.
+Based on these recommendations, in 2025, the city cut development charges in half, which Parrish claimed resulted in requests for 13,000 new units.

+Parrish supports reforming zoning laws to allow for increased housing, as well as converting vacant offices and malls into mixed-use housing.

 Sinwar vigil controversy

 In November 2024, Parrish faced criticism for her response to a planned vigil honoring Hamas leader Yahya Sinwar at Mississauga's Celebration Square.
 When questioned about the event at a city council meeting, Parrish compared Sinwar to Nelson Mandela, stating "Nelson Mandela was declared a terrorist by the United States of America 'til the year 2008.
 Your terrorist and somebody else's terrorist may be two different things".

 The vigil was organized by Canadian Defenders 4 Human Rights (CD4HR) and was initially scheduled for November 26, 2024.
 Parrish initially defended the event's right to proceed under the Charter of Rights and Freedoms, despite Hamas being designated as a terrorist entity by Canada since 2002.
 The event drew additional controversy for using the Royal Canadian Legion's trademarked poppy symbol and "Lest We Forget" slogan in its promotional materials.

 Multiple Jewish organizations, including the Centre for Israel and Jewish Affairs (CIJA) and B'nai Brith Canada, condemned Parrish's statements and called for an apology.
 Canada's special envoy combatting antisemitism, Deborah Lyons, called the idea of a commemoration for Sinwar on Canadian soil "atrocious".

 The organizers eventually cancelled the vigil, citing security concerns, though they indicated they had been assured by the City of Mississauga that they could hold the event on another date.
 Jewish community leaders continued to call for an apology from Parrish for her comments comparing Sinwar to Mandela.